 Impact drivers rarely have bit grip problems because of their strong teeth for Hex bits.
 Cordless drills are the ones that tend to go loose on the screw every now and then if the teeth are chipped off or if the grip is poor.

 We did an examination of each drill with both round and HEX bits for all our recommended drills.

-If you get a problem with bit grip after purchase, you need to contact the seller immediately because it can be a nuisance having to stop every few minutes to tighten the screws.
+If you get a problem with bit grip after purchase, you need to contact the seller immediately because it can be a nuisance to have to stop every few minutes to tighten the screws.